talyaron/Fullstack-Jun2024/03-CSS/01-css-selectors-02-07-2024/homePuzzle/instructions.md

-Your task is to build the mobile layout for ynet.co.il using SCSS. use hebrew fonts and colors.
+Your task is to build the mobile web-site for ynet.co.il using SCSS. use hebrew fonts and colors.
  If yo can, add images to the layout.
+ Use abstractions and variables to make the code more readable.